Shift3/laptop/README.md

 # Y/N prompts, please hit Y <enter>
 ```

 It should take around 5-10 minutes to install everything.
-After install reboot
+After install, reboot
 your computer to ensure that everything takes.

 What it installs